jamesericdavidson/jamesdavidson.xyz/content/projects.md

 : Configuration files and scripts for Debian GNU/Linux systems

 [jamesdavidson.xyz](#jamesdavidsonxyz-2022)
-: This website!
-I hope you like it :grin:
+: Learn about what I do

 # Demos